fivetran/dbt_iterable_source/README.md

-# Iterable (Source)
+# Iterable Source

 This package models Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/Iterable).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation).

 This package enriches your Fivetran data by doing the following:

-* Adds descriptions to tables and columns that are synced using Fivetran
+- Adds descriptions to tables and columns that are synced using Fivetran.
-* Adds column-level testing where applicable.
+- Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-* Models staging tables, which will be used in our transform package
+- Models staging tables, which will be used in our transform package.

 ## Models

 This package contains staging models, designed to work simultaneously with our [Iterable transformation package](https://github.com/fivetran/dbt_iterable).
 The staging models name columns consistently across all packages:

-* Boolean fields are prefixed with `is_` or `has_`
+- Boolean fields are prefixed with `is_` or `has_`
-* Timestamps are appended with `_at`
+- Timestamps are appended with `_at`
-* ID primary keys are prefixed with the name of the table.
+- ID primary keys are prefixed with the name of the table.
 For example, the campaign history table's ID column is renamed `campaign_history_id`.

 ## Installation Instructions

 Add the following to your `packages.yml` file:
 ```yml
 # packages.yml